Christopher-Allen-21/JavaFileManager/HelpForFileManager.md

 Create object of type FileOperator.(Must pass console object in as a parameter).
 `FileOperator myFileOperator = new FileOperator(myConsole);`

-- list: Prompts user to enter folder path.
+- *list*: Prompts user to enter folder path.
 Checks whether path exists and is a directory.
 Returns string of file names if the folder is not empty.
 `myFileOperator.list("Desktop/Projects/);`

-- info: Prompts user for file/folder path.
+- *info*: Prompts user for file/folder path.
 Returns name, absolute path, relative path, and size of file/folder.
 `myFileOperator.info(Desktop/Projects/myFile.txt");`

-- mkdir: Prompts user for new folder path.
+- *mkdir*: Prompts user for new folder path.
 Makes sure a folder with same name does not already exist.
 Makes sure folder name is appropriate.
 Creates new folder.
 `myFileOperator.mkdir(Desktop/Projects/myNewFolder");`

-- rename: Renames file.
+- *rename*: Prompts user for path of file/folder to rename.
+Renames file/folder if it exists.
 `myFileOperator.rename(myFile.txt,myRenamedFile.txt);`

-- copy:

-- move:
+- *copy*: Prompts user for file/folder to copy.
+Copies that file/folder if it exists.
+`myFileOperator.copy("Desktop/Projects/myFile.txt");

+- *move*:Prompts user for path of file/folder to copy and move and destination path.
+Moves the file/folder.
+`myFileOperator.move("Desktop/Projects/myFile.txt,Desktop/");`

-- delete:Prompts user for path of file/folder they want to delete.
+- *delete*:Prompts user for path of file/folder they want to delete.
 Checks if file/folder exists and then deletes file/folder.
 `myFileOperator.delete("Desktop/Projects/myRenamedFile.txt");`

 - quit: Ends program.